kumatheworld/kurose-ross-solutions/main.typ

   Server: Apache/2.4.6 (CentOS) OpenSSL/1.0.2k-fips PHP/7.4.33 mod_perl/2.0.11 Perl/v5.16.3
   ETag: "a5b-52d015789ee9e"
   ```
++ WhatsApp, WeChat and LINE are some popular messaging apps.
+WhatsApp uses a variation of XMPP @xmpp, WeChat uses MMTLS @8711267, and LINE uses ECDH @ecdh, all running on the TCP/IP protocol suite of the Internet.
+On the other hand, while SMS messages can be transmitted over XMPP, SMS usually uses different sets of protocols, which might or might not incorporate TCP/IP.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane